mike-healy/finskore/readme.md

 Finskore is a simple client side app (site) to do all that number stuff for you, as well as the name stuff, the whose turn is it stuff, and the how many strikes am I on stuff.
 All the boring stuff, leaving you free to focus on stick tossing.

-Chuck it on a web server (static object server is fine) and have at it.
+Throw it on a web server (static object server is fine) and have at it.

 **[Live Demo](https://www.finskore.com/)**